-Drinking coffee, citrus juice, eating raw onions and tomatoes increases stomach acid production which can easily lead to reflux and heartburn.
+Drinking coffee, citrus juices, and eating raw onions and tomatoes increase stomach acid production, which can easily lead to reflux and heartburn.

 Occasional heartburn is usually nothing to worry about.
-But if it happens frequently, especially at night, it could be a symptom of gastroesophageal reflux disease (GERD), or acid reflux.
+However, if it occurs frequently, especially at night, it could be a symptom of gastroesophageal reflux disease (GERD) or acid reflux.

-Some of the foods below increase the likelihood of heartburn.
+Some of the foods listed below can increase the likelihood of heartburn.

 Chocolate

-According to a 2019 study from the University of Pennsylvania (USA), chocolate reduces pressure on the lower esophageal sphincter because it contains cocoa and caffeine, which increases the esophagus's exposure to acid.
+According to a 2019 study published by the University of Pennsylvania (USA), chocolate reduces pressure on the lower esophageal sphincter because its cocoa and caffeine content increases the esophagus's exposure to acid.
 Foods and drinks containing caffeine can increase the acidity of gastric secretions, relax the lower esophageal sphincter, leading to reflux and heartburn.

 Onion

-Onions are rich in nutrients but contain a fermentable fiber called fructooligosaccharides.
-When entering the body, this substance can easily relax the lower esophageal sphincter and increase reflux.
+Onions are nutritious but contain fermentable fiber called fructooligosaccharides.
+When ingested, this substance can easily relax the lower esophageal sphincter and worsen reflux.

-According to Presbyterian Hospital (USA), people who eat hamburgers with onions are more likely to have heartburn than those who do not eat them.
-The study was published in 1990 with 32 participants.
+According to Presbyterian Hospital (USA), people who eat hamburgers with onions are more prone to heartburn than those who don't.
+The study, published in 1990, involved 32 participants.

 Eating raw onions can lead to acid reflux or heartburn.
 Photo: Freepik